Modern Language Events: In the News

 The Modern Languages Department hosted its annual Immersion Afternoon on 10/22/13.
 The classrooms in Rowland became showcases for China, Germany, Latin America, France, French-speaking countries and Spain.
-The students in the department had prepared exhibits highlighting many of the cultural traditions of these areas.
+The students in the department had prepared exhibits highlighting many of the cultural traditions of these areas and all the professors participated in their respective languages.
 A buffet also offered typical foods and visitors could sample specialties.

 Field Studies in the People's Republic of China--Summer 2014

 The Modern Languages Department is happy to announce the Dr. Jennifer Pomeroy and Dr. George Pomeroy (Geography/Earth Science Department) will lead a Fields Studies trip in the People's Republic of China this summer.
 The tentative dates are June 12 to July 1st.
 The cost of the trip is $3900 and includes air and ground transportation, meals, accommodations and program expenses.
 Participants will have the opportunity to visit Shanghai, Beijing, Hangzhou, Xian and Shijazhuang.
 For more details, download the brochure below.

 China 2014 - International Brochure